JacquelineEEE/Predicting-Recidivism-Rates/README.md

 > Beautiful Soup
 > Amazon Web Services

 This part of the project took an extensive amount of time and offered a great deal of learning opportunity.
 Creating effective, efficient, and intentional functions to scrape the levels of data needed was a days-long process of trial and error.

+#### Highlights of learning:
+- the invaluable nature of `try/except` statements
+- automating `saving to a .csv` routinely within the function -- building out a shell of the notebook from a partial .csv while the scrape is running
+- ensuring the same `unique identifier` for each observation is in all datasets intended to be merged (ie: names of individuals is not sufficient, a qualifying id or url tag is essential)
+- the scrape can take days (and days and days)

+#### Final Counts:
+- 56,000 unique inmate basic detail observations
+- 47,000 unique inmate prior detail observations
+- merged dataset with 47,000 unique inmates

+## Cleaning, Feature Engineering, & EDA